holyshared/CacheManager/README.md

 ### CacheManager

-Acquisition of cash and cash can be used in a simple form as follows.
+Acquisition of cache and cache can be used in a simple form as follows.

-A **set** method is used for caching.
+A **set** method is used for cacheing.
-The argument is a milli second about the key of cash, the contents to cache, and the maintenance period of cash, and it makes it into turn.
+The argument is a milli second about the key of cache, the contents to cache, and the maintenance period of cache, and it makes it into turn.

 	var user = {
 		name: 'foo',